Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 LayerFile or sourcePurpose

-Project configuration.goforj.ymlComponent selection, rendering, dev watchers, Wire paths, module replacements
+Project configuration.goforj.ymlComponent selection, rendering, App development lifecycles, custom watches, Wire paths, module replacements

 Runtime environment.env, .env.local, .env.host, process envApp name, ports, secrets, drivers, resource settings

-Generated codeinternal/*/*_gen.go, wire/wire_gen.goDerived accessors, driver imports, provider wiring
+Generated codeinternal/*/*_gen.go, app/wire/wire_gen.goDerived accessors, driver imports, provider wiring

-Build-time optionsforj build flagsOptional compiled defaults, overrides, and default launch behavior
+Build-time optionsforj build flagsOptional compiled environment defaults and overrides

 The important rule: change the correct layer for the behavior you want.